-As the original budget was formulated in October 2018, certain actual events during the year caused the Authority to over-expend the Salaries and Wages appropriation for the Cost of Providing Service department.
+As the original budget was formulated in October 2019, certain actual events during the year caused the Authority to over-expend the Salaries and Wages appropriation for both the Administration and Cost of Providing Service departments.
 The Authority did not overspend the budget as a whole.